 20 He said to his daughters, “Where is he?
 Why is it that you have left the man?
 Call him, that he may eat bread.”

 21 Moses was content to dwell with the man.
-He gave Moses Zipporah, his daughter.
+He gave Zipporah, his daughter to Moses.
 22 She bore a son, and he named him Gershom, for he said, “I have lived as a foreigner in a foreign land.”

 God Hears the Cry of the Israelites